 Best to avoid all gluten, but get the full list of foods to avoid created by Dr. Garrett Smith N.D. here.
-(He charges $39.99 for the list and to become part of his Vitamin A Detox program.
+(He charges for the list and to become part of his Vitamin A Detox program.
+But the link allows you access to a free discussion forum.
 Dr. Smith is an authority on Vitamin A detoxing.)

 Other foods to Avoid

 Canned fruits and Aspartame (These belong to the group of foods that either contain or get converted to formaldehyde.
 These foods, therefore, compete for our alcohol and aldehyde dehydrogenase enzymes, which are required for Vitamin A to detoxify.)

 Alcohol (The very small amount in certain tinctures should be fine, as long as the steeped herb itself is allowed on the diet.)